-For anyone who is struggling with a mental health concern or substance use disorder, finding the right level of care can make a major difference in quality of life.
+For anyone who is struggling with a mental health concern or substance use disorder, finding the right level of care can make a major difference in their quality of life.
 At Signature Psychiatric Hospital, we offer a full continuum of behavioral health programming for adolescents and adults that can help people understand their symptoms and live happier, healthier lives.

 Programming Overview